fglock/Perlito/README-perlito6.md

 USING PERLITO6
 ==============

-Using the Javascript backend in the browser
+Using the JavaScript backend in the browser
 -------------------------------------------

 Open the file 'html/perlito6.html' in a browser (Firefox, Chrome, Safari).